Board & StaffThe Mission Community Foundation is grateful to the contributions of its Board of Directors and Staff

 (2016 - 2023)

-Carlo came to Mission 59 years ago and has made it his life and work centre ever since.
+Carlo came to Mission in 1956 ago and has made it his life and work centre ever since.

 He names two of his greatest accomplishments as raising his family in Mission and being an integral part of historic downtown Mission.
 And, even though he moved his residence to south of the Fraser River, he still refers to Mission as home.